docxology/ActiveInferAnts/0_README/CONTRIBUTING.md

 2. After discussion, start coding.
 Make sure to follow the Pythonic naming conventions and write clean, readable code.
 3. Add or update tests for the new feature or fix.
 4. Update the documentation to reflect your changes or additions.

-For detailed steps on how to make changes, refer to [After you finish coding](ActiveInferAnts/9_OTHER/pymdp/CONTRIBUTING.md#L136-L146).

 ## Submitting Changes